gkeswani92/gkeswani92.github.io/_posts/2015-05-01-What-is-a-Java-Virtual-Machine.markdown

 ---
 layout      : post
-title       : "What is a Java Virtual Machine?" date        : 2015-05-01 16:46:05
-categories  : Java
+title       : "Why do we need a Java Virtual Machine?" date        : 2015-05-01 16:46:05 categories  : Java
 ---